ppryanichek/100-days-of-code/log.md

 I figured it would take quite a long time.....

+### Day 59: December 13, Friday

+Created the most basic "hello" application with SpringBoot.

+I understood how to create spring applications and learned about annotations such as:
+* @RestController
+* @GetMapping
+* @RequestParam

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)